Quick answer

 How do I find construction bids in New York?

-New York construction bids are posted on the State Contract Reporter (state agencies), NYSDOT (transportation), NYC PASSPort (city agencies), individual county portals, and public authorities (MTA, DASNY, etc.).
-ConstructionBids.ai aggregates all New York sources in one platform.
+New York construction bids are posted on the State Contract Reporter for many state opportunities, NYSDOT for transportation work, NYC PASSPort for many city opportunities, individual county portals, school and district pages, and authority procurement sites.
+ConstructionBids.ai helps teams monitor these sources from one workspace.

 Do I need a license to bid on construction in New York?